Law with Criminology LLB (Hons) – 2022 entry

 The University of Surrey provides a supportive, single campus environment for you to immerse yourself in the study of law.
 The School of Law has a close-knit sense of community that Schools on larger campuses struggle to match.

-Here you will be taught by a combination of world-renowned and nationally recognised experts, from a wide-range of practical and academic backgrounds.
-Together with our active and enthusiastic student cohort, we have created one of the most vibrant and stimulating law schools in the country.
+Here you'll be taught by a combination of world-renowned and nationally recognised experts, from a wide-range of practical and academic backgrounds.
+Together with our active and enthusiastic student cohort, we've created one of the most vibrant and stimulating law schools in the country.

 What you will study

-We blend traditional and modern teaching methods to help you gain an extensive understanding of the law and the legal system, allowing you to tackle the fundamental issues of fairness, justice and equality that are at the heart of every society.
+We blend traditional and modern teaching methods to help you gain an extensive understanding of the law and the legal system.
+This will allow you to tackle the fundamental issues of fairness, justice and equality that are at the heart of every society.

 LLB (Hons) - Solicitors Regulation Authority (SRA)